 Registration is now open for our online Animal Research: Critical, Challenging & Creative Thinking training courses running November 2020-July 2021.

-The course is aimed at research students (MPhil, PhD), technical staff and researchers who are starting to plan, conduct, analyse and disseminate research involving the use of live animals, animal derived materials, or animal derived data.
-For a more detailed description download a copy of the Online Animal Research Course Overview).
+Who should attend: researchers, students (MPhil, PhD), and technical staff who plan, conduct, analyse and disseminate research involving the use of live animals, animal derived materials, or animal derived data.

 10am-12:30noon (BST), Monday – Session 1: Introduction to animals use and the 3Rs